misbahul45/SLAra/Readme.md

       N8 -->|no| A2["ESCALATE"]
     end

-    AG --- M6 pipeline
+    AG --- M6P
 ```

 Each model call goes over HTTP through `services/agent/src/clients/ai.ts` (endpoints listed in the model table above).
-The gateway routes `/api/v1` to the agent, `/internal` to the AI service, and everything else to the dashboard.
+The gateway routes `/api/v1` to the agent (path preserved), `/internal` to the AI service, and everything else to the dashboard; it also exposes path-stripped debug prefixes `/api/agent/`, `/api/data/`, `/api/ai/` straight to each service.

 ## Tech Stack